Sac State Physics Overview

 About half of our graduates have continued their studies in graduate programs; our alumni include students who continued their studies at Berkeley, Harvard, MIT, and Princeton.
 Many graduates continue in school to earn their middle school or high school teaching credentials; others find job opportunities in industrial or governmental laboratories.

-Ten full-time faculty members with backgrounds in atomic and molecular physics, nuclear physics, high energy physics, astronomy, instrumentation, computational physics, and physics education research teach classes at all levels – from “physics for poets” to quantum mechanics.
+Ten full-time faculty members with backgrounds in atomic and molecular physics, nuclear physics, high energy physics, condensed matter, astrophysics, instrumentation, computational physics, and physics education research teach classes at all levels – from “physics for poets” to quantum mechanics.
 Students get to work closely with faculty members as academic and research advisors.
 Formal and informal gatherings of students, faculty, and staff contribute to a wonderful learning environment.

 We have a compliment of excellent laboratories that give our students lots of hands on time in the lab.
 These facilities include: